rng-guy/NFSMWBartender/README.txt

 ── ■ 3.1 - WHAT SHOULD I KNOW ABOUT THE "BASIC" FEATURE SET? ■ - - - - - - - - - - - - - - - - - -

-Within this subsection, "this feature set" always refers to the "Basic" feature set.
+(In this subsection, "this feature set" always refers to the "Basic" feature set.)

 IN GENERAL: